 Ordinarily one would handle another disc with an “organ trio+1” with an air of resignation (even trepidation) because the configuration is fast becoming a rather tired format.
 However, nothing – no recording with baritone saxophonist Ronnie Cuber – must ever be construed as “ordinary”.
 With very good reason.
 For just as more musicians are taking up the heavyweight of the low woodwind horn finding one with a voice anywhere as distinctive is also becoming a rarity.
 Ronnie Cuber is an enormously gifted musician who just also happens to be the finest living baritone saxophonist active today.
-He is a musician in the one true tradition of great baritone saxophonists that boasts the Holy Trinity of Harry Carney, Cecil Payne, Pepper Adams and Mr Cuber has long since shattered the glass ceiling of that Christian symbolism as well.
+He is a musician in the one true tradition of great baritone saxophonists that boasts Hamiett Bluiett, as well as that Holy Trinity of Harry Carney, Cecil Payne, Pepper Adams but Mr Cuber has also long since shattered the glass ceiling of that Christian symbolism as well.

 Mr Cuber made his recording debut as leader in 1976 with Cuber Libre!
 (Xanadu).
 However, he had paid his dues long before that, playing with George Benson and recording with him and Lonnie Smith in the late 1960’s.
 En route to his own date as leader he also played and recorded with Maynard Ferguson and later with BB King, Paul Simon, Eric Clapton, Frank Zappa, Eddie Palmieri, Charles Mingus’ last band and, today, with the Mingus Big Band – in addition to playing with everyone who is anyone in music in Europe.
 The fact that Mr Cuber has so diverse a discography suggests not only that he is one of the most in-demand baritone saxophonists but rather that he can play any music and handle any idiom and he has proven this time and time again…and he does so on Live at Montmartre.